celery/celery/docs/getting-started/next-steps.rst

 of CPU's is rarely effective, and likely to degrade performance instead.

-Including the default multiprocessing pool, Celery also supports using Eventlet, Gevent, and threads (see :ref:`concurrency`).
+Including the default prefork pool, Celery also supports using Eventlet, Gevent, and threads (see :ref:`concurrency`).

 -- *Events* is an option that when enabled causes Celery to send